-Prerequisite: MATH 125 or MATH 167 or by Appropriate Placement (see p.22)
+Prerequisite: MATH 125, MATH 134, or MATH 167 or by Appropriate Placement (see pp.20-21)

 The use of probability techniques, hypothesis testing, and predictive techniques to facilitate decision-making.
 Topics include descriptive statistics; probability and sampling distributions; statistical inference; correlation and linear regression; analysis of variance, chi-square and t-tests; and application of technology for statistical analysis including the interpretation of the relevance of the statistical findings.
 Applications using data from disciplines including business, social sciences, psychology, life science, health science, and education.